On nondegeneracy conditions for the Levi map in higher codimension: a survey: Introduction

 Let $M$ be a real submanifold of $\C^N$, $p\in M$, and $\Aut(M,p)$ be the stability group of $M$ at point $p$, that is the set of (germs of) biholomorphisms $F$ fixing $p$ and such that $F(M)\subset M$.

-For a real hypersurface in complex dimension 2, H. Poincar\'e initiated the study of the stability group by looking at relations between the Taylor series coefficients of a defining function and the Taylor series of a transformed equation, in terms of the coefficients of the Taylor expansion of a local biholomorphic change of variable.
-This process was carried out much later in a significant manner by J.K.
-Moser for Levi non-degenerate hypersurfaces, to obtain the following finite jet determination statement:
+For a real hypersurface in complex dimension 2, H. Poincar\'e initiated the study of the stability group by looking at Taylor series expansion: the condition $F(M)\subset M$ means that $\rho(F(z,w))_{|M}=0$, where $\rho$ is a defining function of $M$, and this equation gives some constraints on the Taylor series coefficients of $F$.
+The process was carried out much later in a significant manner by J.K.
+Moser for Levi non-degenerate hypersurfaces, to obtain the following $2$-jet determination statement:

 \begin{thm} \cite{CM} Let $M$ be a real-analytic hypersurface through a point $p$ in $\C^N$ with non-degenerate Levi form at $p$.
 Let $F$, $G$ be two germs of biholomorphic maps preserving $M$.
 Then, if $F$ and $G$ have the same 2-jets at $p$, they coincide. \end{thm} The proof relies on the fact that the elements of $\Aut(M,p)$ have to satisfy an overdeterminated inhomogeneous system of partial differential equations, which is a very restrictive condition.
-But the result becomes false without any hypothesis on the Levi form, as one can see by considering the hyperplane $\mathrm{Im}w=0$ in $\C_z^{N}\times\C_w$, whose stability group at 0 is infinite dimensional.
+But the result becomes false without any hypothesis on the Levi form, as one can see by considering the hyperplane $\mathrm{Im}\,w=0$ in $\C_z^{N}\times\C_w$, whose stability group at 0 is infinite dimensional.

-Here, we are interested in finite jet determination problems in higher codimension.
+Here, we are interested in $2$- jet determination problems in higher codimension in the context of "nondegeneracy" of the Levi map.
 For $M$ being a submanifold of codimension $d$ in $\C^N$, the first step is to choose a convenient generalization of the Levi nondegeneracy condition.
 Various definitions appeared in the literature.
-Our aim is to survey these definitions, to compare them by giving many examples, and to explain why the definition introduced in \cite{Be2} seems the most relevant for us in the approach by model submanifolds.
-We will use this notion of nondegeneracy in higher codimension in a forthcoming paper.
+Our aim is to survey these definitions, to compare them by giving many examples, and to explain why the definition introduced by Beloshapka in \cite{Be2} seems the most relevant for us in the approach by model submanifolds.
+More precisely, we present a detailed explanation of the first part of his original proof in \cite{Be2} which shows finite jet determination.
+Nevertheless, we explain why, following his proof, we can not conclude $2$-jet determination in the general case.
+However we obtain $2$-jet determination (using the same notion of nondegeneracy) in two special cases: in $\Bbb C^4$ without the assumption of smoothness through the technics of analytic discs (see \cite {be-bl-me}), and for codimension $2$ in $\Bbb C^N$ through the technics developed in \cite{KMZ} (see \cite{Bl-Me}).